 Prereq: ARI 261 (Painting Studio I) or equivalent

-Course-related fee: A fee will be charged to cover the costs of models and/or studio supplies plus Florence site visits (2018–2019 fee = $340).
-Students will need to purchase or bring paints and brushes at an estimated cost of 150 Euro.
+Course fee: A fee will be charged to cover the costs of models and/or studio supplies; Florence site visits (2023-24 fee = $350).

 Department: Art Intensive Studios: Painting